rolandjansky/athena/Generators/PowhegControl/doc/README.md

 TODO update PowhegIntegrationGridGenerator reference above!

-## Event weights: Born-level suppression and negative weights
+### Event weights: Born-level suppression and negative weights - :warning: section may contain outdated information and will be revised soon :warning:

 Despite the name, POWHEG does generate negative weight events.
 The default in ATLAS before `PowhegControl-00-02-09` was to reject these,